Jamalul Kiram III: As pretender

+In the 2007 elections, Jamalul Kiram III unsuccessfully ran as Senator under the banner of TEAM Unity.
+After the family meeting, Kiram III once again became the self-proclaimed Sultan alongside Ismael Kiram II.
+He also declared Rajah Mudah Agbimuddin Kiram as "crown prince".

-Beginning on 9 February 2013, approximately 200 men led by his brother, Agbimuddin Kiram intruded into neighbouring Sabah in Malaysia by entering illegally into Lahad Datu, in an effort to assert the former Sulu Sultanate's claim to the state.
+Beginning on February 9, 2013, approximately 200 men led by his brother, Agbimuddin Kiram, intruded into neighbouring Sabah in Malaysia by entering illegally into Lahad Datu, in an effort to assert the former Sulu Sultanate's claim to the state.
 Kiram was reported to have directed them to intrude and not leave, claiming that "Malaysia is only renting Sabah" from the heirs of the Sultanate.
 The men, many of whom were heavily armed, engaged in a standoff with Malaysian police and armed forces which saw the death of 56 of his followers while the rest were either captured or escaped.
-The intrusion into neighbouring territory was believed to have been caused when the Philippine government treated him and his wife only as "decorations" during the signing of a framework agreement with the Moro Islamic Liberation Front (MILF).
-President Benigno Aquino III blamed Kiram and his followers for dragging the Philippines into the dispute, with a bad impact on overseas Filipinos in Malaysia and hurting relations between the two.
-His act drew criticism from most Filipinos in Sabah as many of them have become a victim of discrimination and retaliation from the local Borneo tribes due to the killing of Malaysian police who mainly comprising the indigenous Borneo races, as well from other claimants who decried his actions and want to retake the eastern part of Sabah through peaceful means without any bloodshed.
+The intrusion was believed to have been caused when the Philippine government treated him and his wife only as "decorations" during the signing of a framework agreement with the Moro Islamic Liberation Front (MILF).
+President Benigno Aquino III blamed Kiram and his followers for dragging the Philippines into the dispute, damaging relations between Malaysia and the Philippines, with a bad impact on overseas Filipinos in Malaysia.
+His actions drew criticism from many Filipinos in Sabah, who feared retaliation and discrimination from the local Borneo tribes, especially after the killing of Malaysian police officers from the indigenous Borneo races.
+Furthermore, other claimants to the Sultanate's authority decried his approach, preferring to pursue peaceful means to resolve the Sabah dispute without resorting to violence.

+On October 3, 2024, Malaysia's Federal Court upheld the death sentences of seven Filipino men involved in the 2013 Lahad Datu invasion, which had resulted in the deaths of nine Malaysian security personnel.
+The ruling was seen as a step toward ensuring justice and strengthening national security in Malaysia.

 Death

-On 20 October 2013, Kiram III died at the age of 75 due to multiple organ failure.
+On October 20, 2013, Kiram III died at the age of 75 due to multiple organ failure.
 He made a dying request to be buried at the capital of the Sultanate in Maimbung, Sulu.
 He left eight children by two wives.
-Numerous political personalities paid their respects to the late Sultan including Autonomous Region in Muslim Mindanao Governor Mujiv Hataman and Sulu Vice-governor Abdusakur Mahail Tan, Former First Lady of the Philippines Imelda Marcos, and the Malacañang Palace.
+Numerous political personalities paid their respects to the late Sultan including Autonomous Region in Muslim Mindanao Governor Mujiv Hataman and Sulu Vice-governor Abdusakur Mahail Tan, and former First Lady of the Philippines Imelda Marcos.

 His spokesman said that their "royal family" would continue to pursue their main intention over the former dispute between Philippines and Malaysia.
 The Malaysian branch of police in Sabah has stated that they "would continue to be alert for any intrusion".